uogbonda/Segmented-Data-Visualization-using-Power-BI/README.md

 Second segmented display is better than the segmented display.
 Notice that there are errors in both of them.
 The Sales , unit price and all other values representing money needed a currency to know that they are monetary values.

+The Segmented Dashborad is a poor representation of product dashboard.
+It is ok to start with it but as you keep practicing the dashboards improve.